ricfrr/pic_matcher/README.md

 ```

 This will create a `dist` folder containing the `PicMatcher` executable.
 You can distribute and run this file on other systems without needing to install Python or any dependencies. -->

+## Disclaimer

+I built this app mainly for myself to quickly manage duplicate pictures.
+I don’t plan to maintain it regularly, but you might see occasional updates.

+If you find it useful, feel free to contribute, ⭐ the project, and share it around!